 Founded in late 1995, Pzena Investment Management, LLC ("PIM") is a value-oriented investment management firm with a long-term record of investment excellence and exceptional client service.
 We believe that we have established a positive, team-oriented culture that enables us to attract and retain very qualified people.
-Since our founding, we have built a diverse, global client base of respected and sophisticated institutional investors, high net worth individuals, mutual funds, private investment funds, and select third-party distributed mutual funds for which we act as sub-investment adviser.
+Since our founding, we have built a diverse, global client base of respected and sophisticated institutional investors, high net worth individuals, mutual funds, private investment funds, and select third-party distributed mutual funds, exchange-traded funds ("ETF"), and foreign funds, for which we act as sub-investment adviser.